clarkgrubb/data-tools/doc/TOUR.md

 <a name="relational-json"/>
 ## json

-JSON ([json.org](http://json.org/)) is discussed more in the hierarchical section.
-MongoDB has popularized its use for relational (or near relational) data.
+JSON ([json.org](http://json.org/)) is strictly speaking a hierarchical format, but MongoDB uses it for relational (or near relational) data.
 The MongoDB export format is a file of serialized JSON objects, one per line.
 Whitespace can be added or removed anywhere to a serialized JSON object without changing the data the JSON object represents (except inside strings, and newlines must be escaped in strings).
-This is why each JSON object can be written on a single line.
+Thus it is always possible to write a JSON object on a single line.

 The following *data tools* are provided to convert CSV or TSV files to the MongoDB export format.
 In the case of `csv-to-json`, the CSV file must have a header: